ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-plugin-core/README.md

 * Due to the custom logic required for deserialization of polymorphic types and default enum values only Jackson is currently supported.
 * Only a single operation per GraphQL query file is supported.
 * Subscriptions are currently NOT supported.
-* You cannot make multiple selections to the same GraphQL object with different fields within a single GraphQL query.
-  But you can have different selection sets across different GraphQL queries
 * Nested queries have limited support as same object will be used for ALL nested results.
 This means that you have to explicitly ask for data from ALL nested levels + the NULL/empty child following it (that may skip recursive field selection as it will be NULL)